albertobagnacani/Deblur/README.md

 - "load_epoch": int.
 Epoch to load to resume training or making prediction/evaluation.
 If 0, it doesn't load any model/weights (new training)
 - "action": int.
 Can be 0, 1 or 2 for training, predicting and evaluating the Neural Network, respectively
-- "subset": boolean. true if the training/validation set must be a subset of the original one (for fast testing); false otherwise
+- "subset": boolean. true if the training/validation set must be a subset of the original one (for fast testing.
+Note that you have to create a subset manually.
+This option is usually left to false); false otherwise
 - "seed": int.
 Seed
 - "mc_period": int.
 ModelCheckpoint saving period (frequency in epochs of the the model/weights saving).
 If set to 1, the model/weights are saved at each epoch

-# Weights
-The model (weights) can be found in the `res/models/cifar/model-100.h5` or `res/models/reds/model-100.h5`, for the CIFAR-10 and REDS datasets, respectively.